LuaStakky/LuaStakkyStaticTemplate/README.md

 ## for ssl:

 1. Write CERTIFICATE and PRIVATE KEY into `Certificates` file
-2. Rewrite security section in like this `stakky.yaml`
+2. Rewrite security section in `stakky.yaml` like this:

         security:
           allow_http: false